-After my father passed away I was going through a pile of old papers he had and found some information on my grand father.
+After my father passed away I was going through a pile of old papers he had and found some information on my grandfather.
 My grand father on my father’s side passed away when my dad was just a young boy.
 I knew very little about him but I did have the blessing to come across some military records for him.
 As I was reading them I found out something that was SHOCKING!!!
 My grandfather was a printer early on in life.
-I actually found some other documents later on that lead me to believe that even after he came back from the war that he was a printer.
+Later on I found more documents that lead me to believe after he came back from the war that he was still a printer.

 I wonder what it would be like to work along side of him printing a book in the way he did or print a poster advertising an event.
 Then being able to show him what I can do now.
 Need a poster for advertising – it would take a printer back in the 1900’s the better part of a day to layout and print.
 Today I can do it in a few minutes and I can make changes in seconds.
 Or showing someone like Ansel Adams how I could retouch, adjust and print photos in minutes that would take his darkroom tech days!

 Today will be tomorrow’s history

 The saying is true that history does repeat itself.
 I also wonder if my grandson or a great grandchild will ever go into the photography or printing trade?
 What will they have for technology in the future that I could only dream of today or more so I could not even think of today.
 It is cool to think about!